dorian1000/clc_flagger_project/README.md

 # A/B Testing

-We upgrade our application back to version 1 with A/B Testing
+We upgrade our application back to version 1 with A/B Testing.

 ```
 kubectl apply -f canaryAB.yaml -n test